wp-plugins/wp-to-buffer/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fix: Issue with characters in the title being HTML encoded

 = 2.3 =
 * Fix: Uses get_the_title() when generating status updates for social networks
 * Fix: Check that at least one social media profile has been chosen before trying to update via the API